MIPS Technologies: History

-MIPS Computer Systems Inc. was founded in 1984 by a group of researchers from Stanford University that included John L. Hennessy and Chris Rowen.
+MIPS Computer Systems Inc. was founded in 1984 by a group of researchers from Stanford University including John L. Hennessy and Chris Rowen.
 These researchers had worked on a project called MIPS (for Microprocessor without Interlocked Pipeline Stages), one of the projects that pioneered the RISC concept.
 Other principal founders were Skip Stritter, formerly a Motorola technologist, and John Moussouris, formerly of IBM.

 The initial CEO was Vaemond Crane, formerly President and CEO of Computer Consoles Inc., who arrived in February 1985 and departed in June 1989.
 He was replaced by Bob Miller, a former senior IBM and Data General executive.
 Miller ran the company through its IPO and subsequent sale to Silicon Graphics.

 In 1986, MIPS Computer Systems designs were noticed by companies such as Cadnetix, Prime Computer and Silicon Graphics (SGI), these adopting the R2000 for new products, with SGI adopting the MIPS architecture for its computers having noted that the Motorola 68000 series of processors was "at the end of its price-performance curve".
 Identifying the "time-to-market issues" of companies introducing workstation products, MIPS introduced a range of component kits, processor boards and memory boards, intended as "building blocks" for such companies to build into systems.
 Additionally, development systems such as the M/500 were sold, intended to support software development at systems vendors building MIPS-based hardware products.
 In December 1989, MIPS held its first IPO.
 That year, Digital Equipment Corporation (DEC) released a Unix workstation based on the MIPS design.